Overview

 When you send your application and documents you should receive an automated acknowledgement confirming receipt.

-Due to the nature of these requests, we review applications based on the lead-times given and licence start dates - not necessarily in the order in which they are received.
+We aim to start assessing most applications within 5 days of receipt, but due to the nature of these requests, we review applications based on licence start dates - not necessarily by the date they are received.

 Payment